18F/join.tts.gsa.gov/pages/positions/sourcing-strategist.md

 ## Qualifications

-Subject matter experts will evaluate your resume and your work item or portfolio based on these competencies.
+Subject matter experts will evaluate your resume based on these competencies.
 You must have at least a year demonstrating accomplishment of the duties and competencies described below.

 **Customer Service & Communication**: The ability to communicate effectively and manage relationships with candidates and internal stakeholders.